thiernoabdoul864/linux-repo/KICKSTART.md

-# How to automatically build a server Using kickstart
+# How to automatically build a server Using kickstart and httpd server
 1. configure httpd server
 2. Mount the /dev/sr0 device permanently into /mnt and create a soft link inside /var/www/html called dvd and pointing to /mnt changer permissions to both items inside /var/www/html to rw-r--r--